 * Not acceptable for some programmes (including Medicine, Dentistry and Pharmacy).

 * Consideration for Engineering and Science degrees on an individual basis depending on specific A-level subject requirements.

 * In exceptional circumstances applicants offering the Apolytirion in conjunction with the Panhellenic examination may be considered on an indivdual basis, depending on the degree for which they are applying.

 Please note that the grades required vary depending on the programme of study.
 Further guidance on the entry requirements for each degree programme can be found in the Undergraduate Coursefinder.

 Reviewed for 2018 entry.
 Next full review scheduled for 2019.

 Postgraduate entry requirements

-Admission to a graduate diploma or taught Masters programme usually requires either a UK upper second-class honours (2:1) or a lower second-class honours (2:2) undergraduate degree, or equivalent qualification acceptable to the University.
+Entry to graduate diploma or taught Masters programmes usually requires either a UK upper second-class (2:1) or a lower second-class (2:2) undergraduate degree.
 For most courses, your major subject or content of your Bachelor degree may also be considered.
-Please check the Postgraduate Course Finder for specific entry requirements.
+Please check our Course Finder for specific entry requirements.

 UK Upper Second-Class Honours (2:1)